biosustain/dsp_nextflow_training/_sources/course_information/Timing.md

 # Timing

-This is the location for course edition on 27th November 2024
+This is the agenda for the course on 27th November 2024

-10:00-10:20 Arrival networking + coffee + snack/cake
+10:00-10:10 Arrival networking + coffee + snack/cake

-10:20-12:00 Nextflow introduction and Nextflow  Hands-on session
+10:10-12:00 Nextflow introduction and Nextflow Hands-on session